readthedocs/ethicalads.io/content/pages/publisher-policy.md

 We have the following rules around display of our ads:

 * Our ad should be the only ad on your site.
 We currently only allow a single EthicalAds ad per page, but are discussing how to support multiple.
-Promotion of your own content on your site is fine, as long as it's below our ad.
+Promotion of your own content or services on your site is fine, you just can't run be using other ad networks at the same time.
 * The ad should appear when the user first visits, above the fold, on both desktop and mobile.
 You can disable the ad on mobile if this isn't possible.
 * The ad should not disrupt the natural reading flow of the page.
 It should be placed above, beside or below the main content, not within it.
-This is an [Acceptable Ads](https://acceptableads.com/standard/) requirement.
+This is an [Acceptable Ads](https://acceptableads.com/standard/) requirement, and something we think is best for users as well.
 * The ad placement should result in at least a .1% CTR (click-through rate).
+This will be reported in your publisher dashboard.

 You are welcome to [display a different ad](https://ethical-ad-client.readthedocs.io/en/latest/#customization) as a fallback if EthicalAds doesn't have a paid ad to show.
 You are also welcome to show EthicalAds to a share of your visitors (eg. 50%) along with another ad network, as long as they aren't shown on the same page.

 ## Payouts

 We currently have a **70% revenue share** with publishers which is around industry standard but slightly higher.